 “Ste.
 Anne’s is a place of pilgrimage for people from the Archdiocese, Canada and from around the world.
 Significantly, our Church is a shrine to Ste.
 Anne, and we’re on a journey to become a minor basilica, which means this magnificent and historical church will be accorded special privileges by the pope,” Msgr.
 Kosanke said.

 Creating an endowment through the Catholic Foundation of Michigan was appealing because it allows Ste.
 Anne’s campaign team to raise funds from foundations and non-religious sources such as applying for preservation grants, while their investments grow.
-“I appreciate that from a marketing perspective, the Catholic Foundation shines a light on our shrine, our extensive ministries as well as our many needs,” according to Msgr.
+“I appreciate that from a marketing perspective, the Catholic Foundation shines a light on our shrine and our extensive ministries as well as our many needs,” says Msgr.
 Kosanke.

 In 2017, monthly tours averaged between 300 to 500 visitors.
 Additionally, the Detroit location and architectural beauty attracts many couples.
-This year, 50 weddings were celebrated with more than 100 scheduled next year.
+This year, 50 weddings were celebrated, and more than 100 are scheduled next year.
 “While Catholic weddings are down 60 percent nationally, we’re experiencing the opposite trend.
 Couples who seek marriage go through our formation program.
 For many, they’re reestablishing their relationship with the Church and Jesus Christ.
 These renovations will help ensure that we’re here to serve countless generations of Catholic families.”

-Interested in opening an endowment fund to benefit your beloved parish, school or charity?
-Individuals and organizations, including Catholic schools, parishes and ministries, can open an endowment with a minimum of $10,000.
-Why not start today!
+Are you interested in opening an endowment fund to benefit your beloved parish, school or charity?
+Individuals and organizations, including Catholic schools, parishes and nonprofit organizations, can open an endowment with a minimum of $10,000.
+Why not start today?